 [Spoiler Alert.
 This is the first time I have read this novel, but a video of the movie used to be in the house and I saw enough to know the big reveal about the two main characters.
-I’ll keep quiet about it to start with but, from the start, what I know about the film has affected the way I think of the novel.
-When I’m about to tell all, I’ll let you know.]
+I wrote nothing about to start with but, from the start, what I know about the film has affected the way I thought about the novel.
+I make it clear when I’m about to tell all.]

 9 July 2018